MDMA

 Effects

-Potential positive effects include euphoria, increased energy, sexual arousal, feelings of intimacy, sense of unity with others and the world, overall sense of well-being, feeling calm and relaxed, sense of peace and increased appreciation of music. (https://pubmed.ncbi.nlm.nih.gov/16771886/)
+Typical positive effects include euphoria, increased energy, increased interest in sexual activity, feelings of intimacy, sense of unity with others and the world, overall sense of well-being, feeling calm and relaxed, sense of peace and increased appreciation of music.
+They can also include mild hallucinations, the desire to dance, spontaneous body sensations, increased experience of time, tactile enhancement (https://pubmed.ncbi.nlm.nih.gov/16771886/)

 Dosage